benjiemc/tcr-pmhc-structures-hackathon/README_DATASET.md

 ## PDB Structures

 Each structure follows this naming convention `<pdb-id>_<original-chains>.pdb`.
-Each file contains one TCR:pMHC complex isolated from its original PDB file.
+Each file contains one TCR:pMHC complex isolated from its original PDB file and cropped to the TCR variable domain and pMHC antigen binding domain.
 The chain names have been standardised to the following:

 | Chain ID | Chain Type                                                     |
 | :------: | -------------------------------------------------------------- |